andrewrk/groovebasin/README.md

 ### Configuration

+* `default_permissions` - Recommended to remove `admin` so that anonymous users can't do nefarious things.

+* `password` - Recommended to add a password for yourself to give yourself `admin` permissions.

+   * `read` - allows reading the library, current playlist, and playback status.

+   * `add` - allows adding songs, loading playlists, and uploading songs.

+   * `control` - allows controlling playback state and manipulating playlists.

+   * `admin` - allows updating the db, killing mpd, deleting songs from the library, and updating song tags.

 * `audio_output` - Uncomment the "httpd" one and configure the port to enable streaming.
 Recommended "vorbis" encoder for better browser support.